While the weather generally starts to cool down in Perth during March, the Western and Central deserts remain hot, and it is time for Mulyamiji March.

 Mulyamiji is the Manyjilyjarra name for the Great Desert Skink (Liopholis Kintore); it is a reptile native to the deserts of Western Australia, South Australia and the Northern Territory (DCCEEW, 2024).
 The species was first listed as vulnerable to extinction under the Environment Protection and Biodiversity Conservation Act 1999 in 2000 and has retained the same classification.
 While current population numbers are unknown, we know that 20 subpopulations exist, with the highest estimated subpopulation reaching 2000 individuals (DCCEEW, 2023).

 To help combat the declining population, Mulyamiji March was introduced under the National Recovery Plan for Great Desert Skink (Liopholis kintorei) (DCCEEW, 2023).
+The Indigenous Desert Alliance (IDA) is coordinating the implementation of priority actions in the Great Desert Skink Recovery Plan with support from the Australian Government’s Saving Native Species Program and NESP Resilient Landscapes Hub.
+NESP is supported through funding from the Australian Government’s National Environmental Science Program (Indigenous Desert Alliance, 2023).
 Mulyamiji March is an event designed to support Indigenous ranger groups and scientists during the annual monitoring of the Great Desert Skink.
+The IDA gives special thanks to the 15 Indigenous Ranger Programs who contributed their expert skills and knowledge to Mulyamiji March in 2024.

 Figure 1.
 Great Desert Skink and Burrow (Indigenous Desert Alliance, 2023)